VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog4comments.md

 But if we removed the `# ` from before the `c = a + b` it would run again.
 You can do the same thing in C, just using the different comment syntax.
 Sometimes, this is really helpful for debugging.

-In VSCode, if you want to comment out a single line, just type <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">ctrl</span> + <span style="border: 1px solid #fff;border-radius: 3px;padding: 4px;">/</span>  when on the line in question and that line will have the language's comment symbol added to it.
+In VSCode, if you want to comment out a single line, just type <kbd>ctrl</kbd> + <kbd>/</kbd>  when on the line in question and that line will have the language's comment symbol added to it.
 If you select multiple lines, that'll work as you expect too.
 You can do this on a blank line to start typing a new comment too.

 ## Autoformatting